splicemachine/splice-community-sample-code/tutorial-iot-stream-predict/README.md

-* Get the file train_FD001.txt to read for the kafka producer and place it on the server where kafka is installed
+* Get the file train_FD001.txt to read for the kafka producer and place it on the server where kafka is installed in folder /tmp

 ## Zeppelin Setup
 * Create Splice interpreter in Zeppelin